nellshamrell/Dev4Ops4Dev/tutorials/0X-FindingAppDependencies/02-ImplicitDependencies.md

 What else is needed to live with the app in production?

-Assume you are deploying to (TODO: selected cloud provider).
+Assume you are deploying to DigitalOcean.
 What else do you need - services, plans, and configuration - to stand up the systems?

+Try thinking a bit about these abilities:

+* Accessible
+* Available
+* Deployable
+* Diagnosable
+* Monitorable
+* Promotable
+* Recoverable
+* Scalable
+* Securable
+* Testable

 ## Discussion

-TODO - solution.md
+What did we identify as certainly missing?

+What is missing in apps at your day job?
+When are these gaps discovered?

+What will we have time to cover today?

-## Theory
+## Enrichment

 ### Meet The Ables